rapidsai/docker/templates/generated-readmes.old/rapidsai-nightly.md

 RAPIDS images come in three types, distributed in two different repos:

-This repo (rapidsai-clx-nightly), contains the following:
+This repo (rapidsai-nightly), contains the following:

 - `base` - contains a RAPIDS environment ready for use.
   - **TIP: Use this image if you want to use RAPIDS as a part of your pipeline.**
 - `runtime` - extends the `base` image by adding a notebook server and example notebooks.
   - **TIP: Use this image if you want to explore RAPIDS through notebooks and examples.**

-The [rapidsai/rapidsai-clx-dev-nightly](https://hub.docker.com/r/rapidsai/rapidsai-clx-dev-nightly/tags) repo contains the following:
+The [rapidsai/rapidsai-dev-nightly](https://hub.docker.com/r/rapidsai/rapidsai-dev-nightly/tags) repo contains the following:
 - `devel` - contains the full RAPIDS source tree, pre-built with all artifacts in place, and the compiler toolchain, the debugging tools, the headers and the static libraries for RAPIDS development.
   - **TIP: Use this image to develop RAPIDS from source.**